Sam Yoon: 2009 Boston mayoral campaign

 On February 8, 2009, Yoon announced he would be running for Mayor of Boston.

 Yoon ran on a platform that advocated transparency and accountability at City Hall.
 He proposed eliminating the Boston Redevelopment Authority (BRA), an organization responsible for planning and development in Boston, and replacing it with community-focused development agency.
 Yoon also proposed overhauling Boston's transportation infrastructure, advocating a plan that would increase bike accessibility and would promote rapid transit.

 Yoon's consultants included Jim Spencer, of the Campaign Network, a direct mail specialist who was the chief strategist on Yoon's city council runs; Jeff Hewitt, a media specialist who was his lead fundraising consultant; Joe Trippi, a social networking specialist who was the former campaign manager for Howard Dean's Presidential Campaign.
 Yoon's pollster was Tom Kiley, who previously worked for Deval Patrick and Joe Kennedy.

 Yoon's strategy was to mobilize progressive voters in Boston who may have voted for Deval Patrick and Barack Obama, but who do not participate in municipal elections, which traditionally have low turnout.
 On July 11, Yoon's campaign had a volunteer recruitment session with Joe Trippi which detailed Yoon's strategy for winning.

+Yoon expressed interest in changing the city away from its "strong mayor" system in which a large amount of power rested in the mayoralty.

-Yoon’s campaign was the first Boston mayoral campaign by a candidate of East Asian descent.
+Yoon's campaign was the first Boston mayoral campaign by a candidate of East Asian descent.

 Yoon placed third among four candidates in the September 22nd primary, receiving 21.16% of the vote.
 Only the top two finishers advance to the general election.
 After the election, second-place finisher Michael Flaherty and Yoon announced they had teamed up with Yoon becoming an unofficial running mate to Flaherty, with Flaherty promising to appoint Yoon "deputy mayor" if he won.
 The City of Boston government charter does not officially include a position of deputy mayor.
 What Yoon as deputy mayor might have done, including how he might have been paid, was never officially announced.
 Critics charged that this was a cheap political move by Flaherty designed to bring in minority and other voters that might not otherwise vote in the general election.
 Others praised it as a savvy strategic decision to bring more inclusiveness to City Hall.

 Michael Flaherty and his unofficial running mate Sam Yoon went on to lose to incumbent Mayor Thomas Menino in the November 3 general election with 42.43% to Menino's 57.27%.

-Post-Campaign
+Subsequent career

 After his defeat, Yoon said that the Boston establishment shut him out, and he was unable to find work.
-He announced his decision to leave Boston for Washington, D.C. on June 29, 2010.
-In Washington, he briefly served as a Senior Policy Advisor in the Department of Labor.
-He was previously executive director of NACEDA, and was appointed in 2012 as the first full-time Executive Director of the Council of Korean Americans (CKA).
+He announced his decision to leave Boston for Washington, D.C., on June 29, 2010.
+In Washington, he briefly served as a senior policy advisor in the Department of Labor.
+He was previously executive director of National Alliance of Community Economic Development Associations (NACEDA), and was appointed in 2012 as the first full-time Executive Director of the Council of Korean Americans (CKA).